What can I do if an enforcement agent or Bailiff contacts me?

 It may be possible to issue a Penalty Charge Notice (PCN) if the object is displaying a vehicle registration mark.
 Please report this to firstname.lastname@example.org, otherwise telephone 08000 514514 and ask to speak to the Local Highways Manager.

 Someone is parking outside my house!
 What can I do about it?

 In law there is no ‘right to stop or park’ on the public highway as the use of the highway is to pass and re-pass without let or hindrance.
 The Highways Authority can explicitly permit on-road parking , for example by introducing parking bays, or simply allow parking by not imposing restrictions such as single or double yellow lines.
 On-road parking is available to all vehicles (or types of vehicles) and no individual has a right to park in a specific place, for example on the road outside their own property.
 The Highways Authority has the right to take possession of the highway at any time, including areas commonly used for on-road parking.
 In these instances there is no obligation in law for the Highways Authority to provide alternative parking.

 Where are the current on-street parking restrictions in Gloucestershire?

 Are parking restrictions in force on bank holidays

 The days and times that parking restrictions are in force are stated on the time plate sign in the vicinity, where applicable.

 How long can I load or unload for?

-You can load or unload on a yellow line as long as there are no kerb blips or markings for as long as necessary, however, there is a general expectation that loading or unloading will not take longer than 20 minutes.
-The activity needs to be continuous and ongoing and the vehicle is not left alone (or parked) for long periods of time.
+You can load or unload on a yellow line as long as there are no kerb blips or markings for as long as necessary, however, the activity needs to be continuous and ongoing and the vehicle is not left alone (or parked) for long periods of time.
 Loading or unloading is not permitted where a loading ban exists.